 12.)
 See the Hoover Dam

 So, if you’re driving in from Arizona or fancying a drive out of the city itself, then it’s well worth going to see the Hoover Dam.
-It’s totally huge and has helped formed Lake Mead that you’ll be able to see.
+It’s totally huge and has helped form Lake Mead that you’ll be able to see.

 There are some dinner cruises you can join, too.
 It’s a lovely way to spend an evening before heading back to Las Vegas itself.
 Plus, if you want to make things easier, book this Hoover Dam express ticket.
 It’ll take you right from Las Vegas to Hoover Dam itself.